HoangHaiPham/DataEngineerZoomCamp/week_2_workflow_orchestration/README.md

   ```
 - Change the `AIRFLOW__CORE__LOAD_EXAMPLES` value to `'false'`.
 This will prevent Airflow from populating its interface with DAG examples.

-- You may find a modified docker-compose.yaml file in this [link](./airflow/docker-compose.yaml).
+- You may find a modified [docker-compose.yaml file here](./airflow/extras/docker-compose_full.yaml).

 6. Download files: